How to Set Up a Shopify Store in 9 Steps

 Now it’s time to design what the customer experience is like when shoppers check out.
 One of the best things about Shopify is that it allows you to create a fairly customized checkout experience without having to navigate any code.
 That also means there are a lot of settings you can wade through.

-Navigate to Settings > Checkout to manage:
+Navigate to Settings > Checkout and accounts to manage:

 - Customer accounts: Choose whether user logins are disabled, optional, or required for purchases.